 The introduction of a new technology may lead to reductions in resource use and costs elsewhere in the system.
-This may include reduction in use of another technology, savings from switching a drug from intravenous to oral, or a reduction in the use of concomitant therapies due to a reduction in adverse events.
+This may include a reduction in the use of another technology, savings from switching a drug from intravenous to oral, or a reduction in the use of concomitant therapies due to a reduction in adverse events.
 The inclusion of cost offsets must be clearly justified as they may not be achievable in practice.
-For example, a new technology could lead to a reduction in staff requirements which may be difficult for the budget holder to translate into savings (e.g., redeployment of staff).
+For example, a new technology could lead to a reduction in staff requirements which may be difficult for the budget holder to translate into savings (such as, redeployment of staff).